khalek/latex-ant-task/README.md

 	</target>
 </project>
 ```
 If we would like to clean after a compilation by perhaps removing some of the produced files, we can enable the attribute `clean`.
-The default files that will be removed is any containing the file extensions .log or .aux.
+The default files that will be removed is those with the file extensions .log or .aux.
 With the attribute `includes` we can choose our own files.

 ```xml
 <target name="pdf">